And 7 key features of successful urban agriculture.

 A Guide to Urban Agriculture & Case Studies

-Thanks to the brilliant Ellie Shipman for creating this with us.
+Thanks to the wonderful illustrator Ellie Shipman for creating this with us.

 This is a work in progress and can evolve over time, so we’re happy to get your feedback, additional case studies, and ideas for future versions.